mthambipillai/cert-anomaly-ids/Wiki.md

 The following parameters must be consistent accross the different commands `extract`, `detect` and `inspect` so they must be specified right after `spark-ids`.

 - `-f, --featuresschema` : Defines the json file of the schema that describes the different columns, their types, aggregation functions, etc...
 More details about it can be found in the Features Schema subsection.
-- `-e --extractor` : Defines the name of the entity extractor to use (how to define the source/destination entity based on the fields).
-The following entity extractors are already implemented :
+- `-e --extractor` : Defines the name of the entity extractor to use (how to define the source and destination entities based on the fields).
+Every entity extractor needs the original logs schema to contain some specific columns in order to be used.
+They are specified by the "Requires" list for each of the following already implemented entity extractors :
-* `hostsOnly` : Use only the hostname given by reverse DNS, "NOT_RESOLVED" if it couldn't be resolved.
+	- `hostsOnly` : Use only the hostname given by reverse DNS, "NOT_RESOLVED" if it couldn't be resolved.
+Requires : `["srchost", "dsthost"]`
-* `ipOnly` : Use only IP addresses.
+	- `ipOnly` : Use only IP addresses.
+Requires : `["srcip", "dstip"]`
+	- `hostsWithIpFallback` : Use hostname and fallback to the IP address if it couldn't be resolved.
+Requires : `["srchost", "dsthost", "srcip", "dstip"]`
+	- `hostsWithCountryFallback` : Use hostname and fallback to the country from GeoIP if it couldn't be resolved.
+Requires : `["srchost","dsthost","srcip_country","dstip_country"]`
+	- `hostsWithOrgFallback` : Use hostname and fallback to the ISP if it couldn't be resolved.
+Requires : `["srchost","dsthost","srcip_org","dstip_org"]`
+- `-i --interval` : Defines the size of the time window for the aggregation and the logs reconstruction.
+It uses the [Scala duration notation](https://www.scala-lang.org/api/current/scala/concurrent/duration/package$$DurationInt.html) so `60 min`, `1 day` or `8 hours` are all valid.
+- `-t --trafficmode` : In IDSs, aggregated features are called 'traffic features'.
+This parameter defines whether aggregation is performed per source or destination entity.
+It can take 2 values : `src` or `dst`.

 ### Extract